 Around 22 dramatic processions of pasos accompanied by ancient wooden sculptures of Jesus Christ and Virgin Mary in grief, along with hundreds of penitents carrying flags, crosses, or candles make Semana Santa in Salamanca one of the most important celebrations of its kind in the northwestern autonomous community of Castile and León.

-Things are a little different in the Romanesque city of Zamora, where the penance processions are usually basked in silence, meditation, and soberness; or in Toledo, where the artistic churches and narrow medieval alleyways lit up by candles make for a fantastic backdrop for the nocturnal processions that the town is known for.
+Things are a little different in the Romanesque city of Zamora, where the penance processions are usually basked in silence, meditation, and soberness.

-In Valladolid, where Holy Week is the most important Catholic event of the year, art and religion blend harmoniously to create dazzling images and to commemorate the death of Jesus Christ.
+In Valladolid, where Holy Week is the most important Catholic event of the year, art and religion blend harmoniously to create dazzling images while commemorating the death of Jesus Christ.
 Most of the processions are considered exquisite displays of Castilian religious sculpture, featuring spectacular statues and floats created by famous Spanish artists many centuries ago.

 A completely unique tradition here is the Sermón de las Siete Palabras (Sermon of the Seven Words) – a local ritual held in the morning of Good Friday in Valladolid’s Plaza Mayor after being proclaimed throughout the city by brotherhoods’ members on horseback.
 Another peculiar feature of Semana Santa in Valladolid is the performance of various theatrical plays that illustrate scenes from the Passion.